The

 attack all hypocrisy in the world with

-a vengeance that is
+a vengeance that is unconsciously directed against

-directed against her father.
-To subvert cultural institutions is to pull
+her father.
+To subvert cultural institutions is to pull down the public statue

-down the public statue of her father and reduce him to rubble.
-And she may
+of her father and reduce him to rubble.
+And she may even believe in the need to

-herself in the process.
-And yet, in this blind hatred, all she really
+destroy herself in the process.
+And yet, in this

-wants deep in her heart is for her father to love
+blind hatred, all she really wants deep in her heart is for her father to

-Lacan, the French psychoanalyst, taught that, in psychological terms,
+Jacques Lacan taught that, in psychological

-was fond of saying, There is no Other of the
+fraud with a profound saying: There is no Other of the

 Other.
 [1]

-meaning.
-Interestingly enough, Genesis 2:19-20 essentially says the same
+enough, Genesis 2:19-20 essentially says the same thing when it tells the

-thing when it tells the story about God bringing the various wild animals
+story about God bringing the various wild animals and various birds

-that whatever the man called each of them would be its name.
+the man called each of them would be its name.
+Here God gave the man

-Here God gave the man the freedom to create language, a language guaranteed
+the freedom to create language, a language guaranteed only by its own

 Now, although